Characteristics of Guatemalan coffee

 In the struggle for independence, the population was divided into 2 political movements and once Mariano Gálvez won, the arrival of Europeans who developed coffee, specifically the Germans, gave them farmland and a good stay, having an industry developed in 1850 and 1860 with an exponential growth of plantations, with important crops on the south coast.

-In 1915 Guatemala received the award for the Best Coffee in the world, obtaining the attention of the international community and the recognition of years of care and special attention to these golden beans so enjoyed by all.
+In 1915 Guatemalan specialty coffee received the award for the Best Coffee in the world, obtaining the attention of the international community and the recognition of years of care and special attention to these golden beans so enjoyed by all.